What Breeds Make a Bengal Cat? The Prettiest Little Jungle Cat You Can Come Home To

 Outcrossing has also contributed to a whole host of new Bengal colors.
 While some are still considered experimental, there are quite a few that have been accepted by the cat registries today as legitimate, breed standard colors:

+What breeds make a Bengal cat snow colored?
 There are two different outcrosses that were used to create the three different snow varieties: Siamese cats and Burmese cats.
 The Siamese cat was used to create the seal lynx snow Bengal and contributes to the seal mink snow Bengal as well.

 The seal lynx Bengal will be a pale ivory color, rosettes may not be visible at birth but they will continue to darken as they age, creating almost a reverse melanistic pattern, ie white instead of black with ghost markings.
 Seal Lynx Bengals always have vibrant blue eyes.